Overview

 Diversified Strategies are diversified, primarily exchange traded funds

-(“ETFs”), mutual funds, stocks and/or bonds.
-The strategies have low rates of
+(“ETFs”), and occasionally, mutual funds, stocks, and/or bonds.
+The

-turnover (buying and selling), and allow for aggressive, moderate,
+strategies have low rates of turnover (buying and selling), and allow for

-conservative, and defensive allocations to increase/decrease volatility in
+aggressive, moderate, conservative, and defensive allocations to

-accordance with the client’s objectives and guidelines.
+increase/decrease volatility in accordance with the client’s objectives and

 Concentrated Strategy offered through Private Money Managers